 Truebill is a service that aims to help you save money on your monthly bills.
-In return, the company gets a cut of the money it is putting back in your pocket.
+In return, the company gets a cut of the money it finds to put back in your pocket.

 On the surface, that seems like a reasonable trade-off.
 But, like many things in life, this process isn’t as simple as it seems.
 There are trust hurdles and potential pitfalls to understand before you put Truebill to work on your finances.

-Many Clark readers may equate this platform to Trim, which is another financial health company that attempts to lower bills in exchange for a cut of the savings.
+Many Clark.com readers may equate this platform to Trim, which is another financial health company that attempts to lower bills in exchange for a cut of the savings.

 I’ll address the similarities and differences between the two in this article.
 I’ll also fill you in on how Truebill works, consider some safety concerns and take a look at Better Business Bureau reviews.